 01 of 06

-Bathtubs designed for alcoves generally have a finished front panel, but the ends and back side are open, since these sides will be covered by the walls of the alcove.
+Bathtubs designed for alcoves generally have a finished front panel called an apron.
+The two side ends and the back side are open since these sides will be covered by the walls of the alcove.
 Alcove bathtubs range in size from 4 1/2 to 6 feet long, and 30 to 36 inches wide, which lets you choose a tub appropriate for your space.

 Small Alcove Bathtubs

-Extra-tiny bathtubs are not common but they are slowly gaining acceptance, largely because of the popularity of the tiny house movement.
 If you have a very small bathroom, your best bet is to forego the tub altogether and install a shower instead.
-But if you don't love the idea of giving up baths in your small bathroom, this size is your best option:
+But if you don't love the idea of giving up a spa-like bath in your tiny bathroom, this size is your best option:

 - Length: 54 inches